The New Student Fall Retreat

 What is the New Student Fall Retreat (NSFR):

-The New Student Fall retreat is a FREE three day retreat in the Fall of every new academic year.
-NSFR is designed for incoming first-year and transfer students from underrepresented backgrounds.
-This program creates an inviting space for new friendships, to learn about campus resources and services, while engaging with UO faculty and staff members.
+The New Student Fall retreat is a FREE three day retreat that kicks off the start of fall term.
+The NSFR is designed for incoming first-year and transfer students from underrepresented backgrounds.
+The program creates an inviting space for students to build new friendships, and activities to learn about campus resources and services.

 What does it include: